DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 [Find your local authority ('council')](https://www.gov.uk/find-local-council) and then search their website for teaching roles.

 You could also consider [teaching assistant](https://nationalcareers.service.gov.uk/job-profiles/teaching-assistant) and education support roles.
-It can be helpful to gain experience of the English education system working in a teaching assistant or support role before you apply for teaching jobs.
-[Teaching Vacancies](https://teaching-vacancies.service.gov.uk/) also lists these jobs.
+It can be helpful to gain experience of the English education system before you apply for teaching jobs.
+[Teaching Vacancies](https://teaching-vacancies.service.gov.uk/) lists these jobs.

 For a short-term unpaid placement, you can [request school experience in a primary or secondary school in England](https://schoolexperience.education.gov.uk/).